sahidul-shaikh/telecom-churn-case-study/README.md

 ## Dataset and Data Dictionary

-Uploaded.
+The dataset can be downloaded from [here](https://drive.google.com/file/d/1SWnADIda31mVFevFcfkGtcgBHTKKI94J/view).

+Data dictionary is uploaded.
 The data dictionary contains meanings of abbreviations.
 Some frequent ones are loc (local), IC (incoming), OG (outgoing), T2T (telecom operator to telecom operator), T2O (telecom operator to another operator), RECH (recharge) etc.

 The attributes containing 6, 7, 8, 9 as suffixes imply that those correspond to the months 6, 7, 8, 9 respectively.